 Catholicism has a rich history of art, beauty, and orthography.
 I am reminded of the manuscripts monks made in past centuries.
 The hours they spent transcribing Scripture onto their beautiful illuminated manuscripts.
 I am also amazed by the stained glass windows that tell the Gospel stories and the lives of the saints.
 If Catholics in past centuries (and even today) can spend days, months, and even years crafting these works of art, we can take a few hours designing a template that reflects our Catholic charities’ missions.

 I understand that our schedules don’t always permit us to spend large portions of time for designing, but technology has provided us several shortcuts to produce great results in a fraction of the time.
-Software, sure as Adobe Illustrator and Canva, offers easy to use templates which we can adapt to our needs.
+Software, such as Adobe Illustrator and Canva, offers easy to use templates which we can adapt to our needs.

 To make this task even easier, I recommend collecting five examples of documents, brochures, adverts, or bulletins which have attracted your attention.
 These may come from any journals, magazines, websites, or advertisements.
 Examine why you like them so much.
 Then, design a new template by combining all the elements you liked most.
 You will then have an original design for your fundraising letter that looks unique and fantastic.